-12 Top-Rated Weekend Getaways in Oregon
+13 Top-Rated Weekend Getaways in Oregon

-Choose from ancient calderas with a view to some of the best sport climbing in the country and other awesome places to visit in Oregon, like seaside scenic corridors, glacier-fed mountain meadows, and influential cities that help define the culture of the Pacific Northwest.
+Choose from ancient calderas with a view to some of the best sport climbing in the country.
+Other awesome places to visit include seaside scenic corridors, glacier-fed mountain meadows, and influential cities that help define the Pacific Northwest's culture.

 1. Crater Lake National Park

-Oregon's only national park, Crater Lake is one of the most unique and beautiful natural attractions in the state.
+Oregon's only national park, Crater Lake, is one of the most unique and beautiful natural attractions in the state.
 Nearly six miles in diameter, this ancient caldera is the remnants and result of the Mount Mazama eruption over 7,000 years ago.
 Fed only by rainwater and snowmelt, the water of Crater Lake is a stunning deep blue and is one of the most pristine lakes in the world.

 By hiking to Cleetwood Cove within the caldera, visitors can also swim in the icy-cold waters of Crater Lake or catch a ferry to Wizard Island.
 The night sky is remarkable at Crater Lake, revealing the Milky Way and other celestial wonders.

 Getting to Crater Lake National Park from Portland takes about four or five hours by car, depending on the route.
 You can also catch a bus or take the train from Portland to Klamath Falls and then hop on a shuttle up to Crater Lake.